 - 94% of graduates earn some college credit while in high school.

-- 23% of early college graduates at schools open 4+ years graduate with an Associate’s degree or postsecondary certificate along with their diploma.
+- 30% of early college graduates earn an Associate’s degree or postsecondary certificate along with their high school diploma.